cartesi/docs/docs/tutorials/generic-script/cartesi-machine.md

 ./build-cartesi-machine.sh ../../descartes-env/machines
 ```

-The output of which should be:
+The output of which should be something like this:

 ```
 0: 86374a11e83ac937078f753332e90966fb358fbf229040d2b17a08a476a6a54d